-Interest charges on unpaid rates and charges will accrue on a daily basis at the rate set by the Office of Local Government (currently 7.5% per annum for 2018/19) in accordance with Section 566 of the Local Government Act 1993.
+Interest charges on unpaid rates and charges will accrue on a daily basis at the rate set by the NSW Government in accordance with Section 566 of the Local Government Act 1993.
+The Minister for Local Government has determined that the maximum rate of interest that may be charged on overdue rates and charges for 2019/20 to be 7.5%.